-5.1.
-Exceptions

-- 5.1.1.
-Tenders are not required in the following circumstances: - 5.1.1.1. purchases through government agency or other consortium or similar body where legally entitled to do so and in accordance with the approved purchasing methods of such a consortium or body; or - 5.1.1.2. purchases at public auctions; or - 5.1.1.3. internal PCC, PFCC or Constabulary business where one part of the PCC, PFCC or Constabulary provides a service to the other; or - 5.2.
-Single Tender Action (STA) for Requirements over £60,000 - 5.2.1.
-STA under £60,000 shall be subject to approval locally by officers with relevant authority in accordance with financial instructions.
-A full local audit trail shall be maintained. - 5.2.2 STA over £60,000 should only be used in exceptional circumstances.
-Tier 1 or 2 commercial staff must endorse the route to market prior to seeking permission to commence activity.
-Legal advice may be obtained if the procurement value is over the higher UK threshold and to clarify our exemption from/compliance with the Public Contracts Regulations 2015.
-The PCC CFOs or CC CFOs or their delegated authorities may approve requests for exceptions to normal procedures under the following circumstances: - 5.2.2.1 where it can be evidenced that only one supplier is able to carry out the work or service or to supply goods for technical reasons or because of exclusive rights; - 5.2.2.2 the contract has been classified as secret by the CC CFOs making the use of a particular contractor essential or a limited competition to a select list of contractors and the avoidance of advertising requirements in the public domain; - 5.2.2.3 the contract is required so urgently that competition is impracticable, e.g. when an operational need arises which requires immediate action.
-However, failure to take action within appropriate timescales due to poor planning does not constitute grounds for an urgency exception. - 5.2.3 Where, for any reason not covered by para 5.2.2, an exception is still sought to be made, then the PCC or CC CFOs may approve the exception.
-Post activity exception will only be granted for operationally imperative, or other emergency situations.

-5.2.4 7 Force Commercial Services must report quarterly to the CEB any Single Tender Actions not dealt with locally or under Reserved Matters.
+- 5.1.Exceptions - 5.1.1.Tenders are not required in the following circumstances: - 5.1.1.1.purchases through government agency or other consortium or similar body where legally entitled to do so and in accordance with the approved purchasing methods of such a consortium or body; or - 5.1.1.2.purchases at public auctions; or

+- 5.1.1.3.internal PCC, PFCC or Constabulary business where one part of the PCC, PFCC or Constabulary provides a service to the other; or - 5.1.1.4.for works (emergency property repairs) up to £5,000 where no corporate contract exists and are commissioned by the Estates Department of the relevant force for urgent requirements not covered by existing contracts.

+5.2.
+Single Tender Action (STA)

+- 5.2.1.STA should only be used in exceptional circumstances.
+Tier 1 or 2 procurement staff must endorse the route to market prior to seeking permission to commence activity.
+Legal advice may be obtained if the procurement value is over the relevant OJEU threshold and to clarify our exemption from/compliance with the Public Contracts Regulations 2015.
+The PCC CFOs or CC CFOs or their delegated authorities may approve requests for exceptions to normal procedures under the following circumstances: - 5.2.1.1.where it can be evidenced that only one supplier is able to carry out the work or service or to supply goods for technical reasons or because of exclusive rights; - 5.2.1.2.extensions to an existing contract where there is a genuinely justifiable case to use an existing contractor/supplier to maintain continuity of supply or site experience and it is legal to do so: - 5.2.1.3.the contract has been classified as secret by the CC CFOs making the use of a particular contractor essential or a limited competition to a select list of contractors and the avoidance of advertising requirements in the public domain; - 5.2.1.4.the contract is required so urgently that competition is impracticable, e.g. when an operational need arises which requires immediate action.
+However, failure to take action within appropriate timescales due to poor planning does not constitute grounds for an urgency exception. - 5.2.2.Where, for any reason not covered by para 5.2.1, an exception is still sought to be made, then the PCC CFOs may approve the exception.
+Post activity exception will only be granted for operationally imperative, or other emergency situations. - 5.2.3.
+The 7F Procurement Function must report quarterly to the SPGB any Single Tender Actions not dealt with locally under Reserved Matters.